 My foster mom and other people think I may be a spaniel/Dachshund with some Aussie or border collie too.
 My herding instinct is strong and I tend to chase smaller animals and cats.
 And I like other dogs!
 Sometimes I can get bossy with my canine foster brother, but he is such a pushover, I can't help it ;-) Going for car rides is my favorite thing to do after eating.
 Treats were something new for me.
 I now sit for them and am learning about shaking paw.
 My next favorite thing to do is play fetch!
 I will fetch pretty much anything, but the best is a stuffed animal that flops around when I shake the life out of it!
 If I really want to play or go outside, or if you are taking long to fix my supper, I snap my jaws together with a bark because I can't snap my fingers.
 I am an excellent watch dog and will need about 3 weeks to learn the normal sounds in my new home.
 I'd love to snuggle with you, but if you don't like me sleeping with you, I will go in my kennel just fine.
 Of course, I am totally house-trained!
 Young kids are not my cup of tea, but people at least 14 years old can understand my needs.
 It takes me longer to trust men than women, but once I trust you, I like to burrow in the covers or the crook of your arm.
 I am looking for a quiet home with one or two people who will love me, play with me, understand me, and keep me safe.
-I'm living at Brother Wolf Animal Rescue now.
-Please come to the shelter so you can meet me.
+I'm living in a Brother Wolf foster home.
+Please contact my foster for more information.

 All Brother Wolf animals are spayed/neutered, microchipped, and up-to-date on vaccinations before adoption (if species appropriate).

 Application and counseling is required prior to all adoptions.